How to Stop Feeling Stuck

 Since avoiding this type of emotional experience is how one gets stuck in the first place, try just immersing yourself in your emotions.
 If you do this whole-heartedly in the privacy of your own thoughts you'll discover that the feelings themselves only last a minute or two before naturally subsiding.

-Remember the old saw: You've got to feel it to heal it.
+Remember the old saying: You've got to feel it to heal it.